 To reverse this trend and contribute to an institutional environment encouraging cycling and walking – so called active mobility modes – in China, Zhong Hong Wang, the news agency led by the National Development and Reform Commission (NDRC) together with SinoCarbon Innovation & Investment Co., Ltd., the China Academy of Transportation Sciences (CATS) of the Chinese Ministry of Transport (MoT) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH hosted the China Active Mobility Development Alliance Online Workshop on 28th January 2021.

 In the workshop, more than 60 representatives from various institutions including the Research Institute of Highway (RIOH) of the MoT, the City of Xiamen, Tsinghua, Tongji and Lund University, Didi Chuxing, Meituan and CIFF among others came together to discuss the establishment of a national-level research and planning institution – called China Active Mobility Alliance – aiming at steering the promotion of Active Mobility throughout the country.
-The establishment of the Alliance is planned for Spring 2021.
+The establishment of the Alliance is planned for 2021 and 2022.

 What approaches and tools are needed to further promote Active Mobility in Chinese cities and integrate it into China’s overall policy and planning frameworks?
 All the speakers’ and experts’ contributions emphasized the urgent importance of further promoting Active Mobility in China and shared diverse ideas on how this can and should be done: